 Non-Emergency Medical Transportation: What It Is And Who Should Use It?

 There are two kinds of medical attention based on the urgency of treatment required, emergency and non-emergency medical treatment.
-For the former, ambulances and sometimes helicopters, may be used to transport patients in need of urgent medical attention to a trauma-unit or hospital.
-Here, time is of the essence, and medical ambulances used are fully equipped to handle a wide range of emergency cases and is commonly escorted by trained paramedics.
+For the former, ambulances and sometimes helicopters, may be used to transport patients in need of urgent medical attention to a trauma unit or hospital.
+Here, time is of the essence, and medical ambulances used are fully equipped to handle a wide range of emergency cases and are commonly escorted by trained paramedics.

 It’s essential to understand the difference between an emergency and non-emergency medical transport service, as this can help you understand scenarios where either of them may or may not be helpful.

 Succinctly put, emergency medical transport services are for medical emergencies, while non-emergency medical transport services are for transporting patients that aren’t in dire need of medical attention.

 Below is a comprehensive but non-exhaustive list of people that can use non-emergency medical transport services;

 Mobility reduces with age, and so do visibility and reflexes.
 Thus, as most people start to age, typically from the age of 60 and above, they may have trouble driving or getting around quickly.
 This is especially important since most older people will, on average, require more medical attention than a relatively younger person.
 Thus, older adults can take advantage of non-emergency medical services to meet up with their doctor’s appointments or their routine check-ups at a clinic.